2ndEntropy/BitcoinWP-Steganalysis/Bitcoin_ss Whale.md

 “Steganographia”.
 The first 2 books were relatively unremarkable although highly coveted cryptography books, however, book 3 was quite the deviation.
 This was what appeared to be a spell book of occult magic.
-Written in Latin the Roman Catholic Church quickly band it.
+Written in Latin the Roman Catholic Church quickly banned it.
 Its title is Greek, ‘Stega’ meaning covered ‘o-graphia’ meaning writing.
 Fitting that the author would title a book on hidden writings in a language that it is not written in.
 Also, fitting that the third book in